-Oh, the Super Bowl.
-For football fans, it's the most important day of the season, the culmination of five months of National Football League competition.
+For football fans, the Super Bowl is the most important day of the season, the culmination of five months of National Football League competition.
 And for those less interested in the sport, there's the halftime show, when the world's most famous performers deliver 15 minutes of high-voltage entertainment.

 The halftime show has long been popular among viewers, whether they're into football or not, if the perennial Twitter jokes about the game being the opening act for the performer are to be believed.
 Indeed, the most-watched halftime show, Katy Perry in 2015, attracted 118.5 million viewers, while the game itself drew an average audience of 114.4 million viewers.

-This massive audience makes the halftime show a valuable platform for artists to promote designers and spread messages through their costume choices -- sometimes courting controversy and backlash in the process.
+This massive audience makes the halftime show a valuable platform for artists to promote designers and spread messages through their fashion choices -- sometimes courting controversy and backlash in the process.

-Ahead of this year's Super Bowl, here's a look back at some of the most memorable costumes of halftime shows past.
+CNN Style looks back at some of the best fashion of halftime shows past.

 1993 - Michael Jackson rocks the military look